November 2021 - Welcome to new postdoc Elvis Acquah, and new lab tech Alex Price!

-September 2021 - Andrew Moran's second paper is out on biorxiv (and under review).
+September 2021 - Andrew Moran's second paper, "Circuit Contributions to Sensory-Driven Glutamatergic Drive of Olfactory Bulb Mitral and Tufted Cells During Odorant Inhalation" is out in Frontiers in Neural Circuits.
 This study uses iGLuSnFR imaging and in vivo pharmacology to dissect the circuits underlying excitatory drive of mitral/tufted cells during odor inhalation in anesthetized mice.
-A great study, with key contributions from Tom Eiting as well.
+A great study, with key contributions from Tom Eiting.

 July 2021 - Farewell to Shaina Short, who starts her new position as Scientist at Recursion, here in SLC, after a job hunting season that yielded multiple offers.
 Good luck - academia will miss you!

 March 2021 - Excited to see Andrew Moran's first paper from his PhD work published in eNeuro.
 This beautiful study, to which postdoc Tom Eiting also contributed, uses iGluSnFRs to characterize the dynamics of glutamatergic signaling onto olfactory bulb mitral/tufted cells in both anesthetized and awake mice, and shows that these dynamics are remarkably diverse.
 Stay tuned for the second installment of this story.

 August 2020 - Congratulations to Audrey Brown, who was awarded the Association for Chemoreception Science Award for Undergraduate Research for her poster presentation, "Generating Consensus Functional Maps of Sensory Input to Glomeruli of the Mouse Olfactory Bulb", at the recent International Symposium on Olfaction and Taste!